Babylon 5: Home media

 In November 2001, Warner Home Video began distributing Babylon 5 DVDs with a two-movie set containing the re-edited TNT special edition of The Gathering and In The Beginning.
 The telefilms were later individually released in region 2 in April 2002, though some markets received the original version of The Gathering in identical packaging.

 DVD boxed sets of the individual seasons, each containing six discs, began being released in October 2002.
 Each included a printed booklet containing episode summaries, with each disc containing audio options for German, French, and English, plus subtitles in a wider range of languages, including Arabic and Dutch.
-Video was digitally remastered from original broadcast masters and displayed in anamorphic widescreen with remastered and remixed Dolby Digital 5.1 sound.
+Video was digitally remastered from higher resolution PAL broadcast masters and displayed in anamorphic widescreen with remastered and remixed Dolby Digital 5.1 sound.
 Disc 1 of each set contained an introduction to the season by Straczynski, while disc 6 included featurettes containing interviews with various production staff, as well as information on the fictional universe, and a gag reel.
 Three episodes in each season also contained commentary from either Straczynski, members of the main cast, and/or the episode director.

 Since its initial release, a number of repackaged DVD boxed sets have been produced for various regional markets.
 With slightly altered cover art, they included no additional content, but the discs were more securely stored in slimline cases, rather than the early "book" format, with hard plastic pages used during the original release of the first three seasons.

+On July 19, 2023, Warner announced that Babylon 5 would be released on Blu-ray on December 5, 2023, for the show's 30th anniversary.